Muhammad-Hussain456/Fundamentals_of_Programming-/05_Strings_in_C++.md

 A string in C++ is a sequence of characters enclosed in double quotes " " and is used to represent text.

+It is any value enclosed in " " .

 We use the preprocessor directive `#include <string>`, which includes the `<string>` header file that allows us to use `std::string` class to create string objects in a C++ program.